Ayush-kathayat/Ayush-kathayat/README.md

 [![](./src/image-2.png)](#)

->**I am a Frontend Developer Intern at [Goalteller](https://goalteller.com/), with a strong foundation in full stack development, including experience with Next.js and TypeScript.
+>**I am a Software Developer Intern at [Juniper Square](https://www.linkedin.com/company/juniper-square/posts/?feedView=all), with a strong foundation in full stack development, including experience with Next.js and TypeScript.
 As a passionate blockchain enthusiast, I have worked on several blockchain projects and continually seek to expand my knowledge and skills.
 I am a highly motivated individual with strong technical and problem-solving abilities, excellent time management, leadership, and teamwork skills.
 I thrive in dynamic environments where I can make a meaningful impact and enjoy socializing and exploring new experiences in life.**

 ## 🛠️ Tech Stack: